 Before I start, I understand just by the title that this article could be a little spicy for some.
 I apologize in advance.
 If you go to my LinkedIn page, you’ll see that one of the ways I describe myself is as a servant.
 I’ve started to realize why I haven’t had the greatest relationship with work.
 It’s hard to fall in love with work because of the obligation that sometimes comes with it.
-In the past few years, I’ve tried to position myself as a servant.
+I’ve tried to position myself as a servant in the past few years.
 There is a clear distinction between servant and slave even though the word is used interchangeably.

 The Problem with Work

 As a black man in America, I’ve found myself conflicted with the traditional practices of work.
 I don’t think people realize how much influence our slave history has on what we call a job.
 There’s a reason why other countries have much more holidays and can better integrate work with life.
 It has nothing to do with grind or hustle.
 There’s a reason why we’re expected to stay at a job for 4-7 years.
 Being at a place for a year or 2 is badly reflected on the employee looking for a place he/she can belong.
 In this market, there aren’t a lot of places, especially those that deviate from the norms of the dominant culture.
 The short stints in my past have been a sore spot for me.
 There’s a reason why we have a hierarchy.
 There’s also a reason why we feel obligated to do things at work even when it’s something we don’t want to do.
 The punishment for nonconformity, disobedience, and insubordination is no longer physical, but mental.

 The Difference Between the Slave and the Servant

 I choose to be a servant.
 The reason I choose to be a servant is that I have a choice.
 Looking back on our history of slavery, you weren’t able to tell the difference between the slave and the servant.
 If I were being blunt, you still can’t now.
 The slave and the servant live in the same conditions.
 The difference is the mentality that each individual lives by.